USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 category: requirements
 title: Conditions of Employment
 sidenav: conditions-of-employment
-lead: Conditions of employment lists pre-conditions or other requirements that the job seeker must have or agree to, either before or after accepting the job.
-Conditions of employment replace the former "Key Requirements" section (though it may still be named Key requirements in your Talent Acquisition System).
+lead: Conditions of employment lists requirements the job seeker must have or agree to before or after accepting the job.
+Conditions of employment may be named Key requirements in your TAS.
-current-fields: ["Bargaining unit position", "Direct deposit", "Driver’s license", "E-verify", "Financial disclosure report", "Financial interest regulation", "Firearm", "Government charge card", "Licensure", "Mobility agreement", "Physical", "PIV process", "Proof of citizenship", "Recruitment incentive"]
+This section may contain: ["Bargaining unit position", "Direct deposit", "Driver’s license", "E-verify", "Financial disclosure report", "Financial interest regulation", "Firearm", "Government charge card", "Licensure", "Mobility agreement", "Physical", "PIV process", "Proof of citizenship", "Recruitment incentive", "Background check"]
-previous-fields: ["Annual leave for non-federal service authorized", "Declaration for federal employment", "Drug test", "Probationary period", "Security and background requirements", "Selective service registration", "Student loan repayment incentive"]

 ---

 This section will: